Platinato/Suduko-Solver/README.md

 <hr>

 - To use the program:
-    1. Compile and run the `Suduko.class`
+    1. Compile and run the `Suduko.java`
     2. Enter the values according to 9x9 matrix

 <hr>